 Life in Charlottesville

 The University of Virginia is located in Charlottesville, Virginia, nestled in the foothills of the Blue Ridge Mountains.
+Charlottesville is located in west-central Virginia, approximately 110 miles southwest of Washington DC, and 70 miles west of Richmond.
 Charlottesville is a prototypical “college town.”
 Over 40,000 people live in Charlottesville city limits, but the population of the metropolitan area (which includes the immediately surrounding area and represents the intuitive bounds of the Charlottesville community) is over 200,000.

 Accolades for Charlottesville